 The NYS PCMH recognition program features 6 concepts that make up a medical home.
 Criteria are the basis for these concepts.
 They are the activities for which a practice must demonstrate satisfactory performance to earn NYS PCMH Recognition.
 Criteria were developed from evidence-based guidelines and best practices.

 To earn NYS PCMH Recognition, a practice must meet all 40 core criteria and 12 NYS-required criteria (with elective credit).
 Practices must earn a total of 25 credits in elective criteria across 5 of 6 concepts (16–19 credits are earned by meeting required NYS criteria, which cross all 6 concepts).
 Practices decide which of the remaining 6-9 credits of elective criteria to complete.

 The NYS PCMH Standards and Guidelines document details program requirements.

 How to Enroll in NYS PCMH

-A practice downloads the Standards and Guidelines document, which contains the requirements for the program, and works with a Transformation Assistance Contractor to begin applying the standards to the practice.
+A practice downloads the Standards and Guidelines document, which contains the requirements for the program.
 The entire recognition process is managed through Quality Performance Assessment Support System (Q-PASS), a user-friendly, online platform that allows for the upload of documentation, tracking of progress and management of practice sites and clinicians.